 The year 2004 was another exciting year of growth.
 The congregation had grown to over 1600 members.
 New Ministries developed such as the Angel Food Ministry; the Biker’s Ministry; Living Water Ministry and Managing God’s Money.
 Lindsay Lane expanded its borders in the Mission field by sending out three pastors to various churches in Tennessee: Brent & Kara Hawkins to Oak Grove; Jason & Michele Moore to New Grove; and Derrick & Elizabeth Moose to Cash Point.
 This was a year for international mission trips: Dinon, France; Barquismeto, Venezuela; and Johannesburg, South Africa.
 Bradley Griggs became Church Administrator while Rod Carroll and Eddie Lenz are serving as Interim Music Ministers.
 IV Marsh was added as interim Student Pastor.

 It was a year of changes in 2006.
 Bro.
-Bob White retired as the Pastor to Senior Adults and IV Marsh to become the youth pastor at newly formed Grace Point Baptist in North Las Vegas, NV.
+Bob White retired as the Pastor of Senior Adults and IV Marsh to become the youth pastor at the newly formed Grace Point Baptist in North Las Vegas, NV.
 The grade structure was changed for the Students when we hired Matt Stockman as the Youth Minister to the 6-8th grades and John Holland stepped up as interim Youth Minister to the 9-12th grades.
 The search began for two Pastors: Worship and Students.
-Eric Pugh was welcomed as the new Associate Pastor to Missions, Senior Adults and Discipleship.
+Eric Pugh was welcomed as the new Associate Pastor of Missions, Senior Adults, and Discipleship.
 We hosted our first Global Impact Celebration and four mission trips on foreign soil were made.
 Membership was reported to the Limestone Baptist Association as of August 31 of 1634 with 123 baptisms and 107 people joining by letter or statement.
 The “Make A Difference” Campaign is in place to fund the $5.6 million Preschool/Children’s Building.

 At the beginning of 2007, Nathan Dewberry was called as Student Pastor and we broke ground on the Preschool/Children’s building.
 The quote “If you build it, they will come.” became an understatement.
 We had to move Adult Sunday School classes to the Family Life Center.
 On Sunday nights, there are not enough rooms for all the AWANA groups to meet in so they gathered in the hallways.
 We reached the $1 million mark in giving toward the “Make A Difference” Campaign.
-By year end, membership was at 1800.
-We changed our logo and mission statement to ““Making Disciples who Worship, Grow and Serve”.
+By year-end, membership was at 1800.
+We changed our logo and mission statement to “Making Disciples who Worship, Grow and Serve”.

 The year 2008 looked to be an exciting year with 20 mission trips planned and the completion of a new Preschool/Children’s Building!

 On September 7, 2008, we celebrated our 20th Anniversary with a good-old fashion Homecoming.
 God has tremendously blessed Lindsay Lane Baptist Church.
 As we depend on Him and act out of obedience, we will continue to grow in number and in Christ-like maturity.
 Only God knows how many more members we will have and how many more buildings we will build.
 There are no limits to what God will do and how He will bless when He is in control!
 (Jeremiah 33:3) 2008 was a time of much celebration for all God has done in and through Lindsay Lane Baptist Church.
-In August 2008, Lindsay Lane welcomed Dwaine Stroud and his family with his answer to the call of full time Minister of Music and Worship.
+In August 2008, Lindsay Lane welcomed Dwaine Stroud and his family with his answer to the call of full-time Minister of Music and Worship.
 Dwaine and his family were new to the Athens area, moving here from South Carolina.

 On August 10, 2008 part of the Lindsay Lane vision became sight with the completion and opening of our Preschool/Children’s Building under the supervision of Executive Pastor, Bradley Griggs.
 Lindsay Lane celebrated its 20th Anniversary on September 7, 2008, looking back on what our awesome God has done in such a brief period of time!